OGRECave/ogre-imgui/README.md

 # Ogre Binding for IMGUI #

 This is a raw Ogre binding for Imgui.
-No project/cmake file, no demo, just two source files, because If you're familiar with Ogre, integration should be pretty straightforward.
+No project/cmake file, no demo, just four source files, because If you're familiar with Ogre, integration should be pretty straightforward.

 ## Warning: this has been only tested with Ogre 2.0 and Open GL3+ render system, but it should work with 1.x and 2.1 too. ##